Microsoft/azure-docs.pt-pt/articles/automation/automation-windows-hrw-install.md

 ---
 title: Função de Trabalho de Runbook Híbrida do Windows da Automatização do Azure
-description: Este artigo fornece informações sobre como instalar um Azure Automation Runbook Worker híbrido que pode utilizar para executar runbooks nos computadores baseados em Windows no seu local datacenter ou o ambiente na cloud.
+description: This article provides information on installing an Azure Automation Hybrid Runbook Worker that you can use to run runbooks on Windows-based computers in your local datacenter or cloud environment.
 services: automation
 ms.service: automation
 ms.subservice: process-automation